-- 16. Following the sale, individual animals will be penned or stalled as designated by the sale superintendent.
+- 15. The services of the auctioneer & sale clerks are donated without expense to the seller or the fair. - 16.
+Following the sale, individual animals will be penned or stalled as designated by the sale superintendent.
 The seller is to assist with the loading of his animals only if requested by the superintendent or sale management. - 17.
 The 4-H and FFA members who sell livestock will be required to care for their animals until animals are loaded for slaughter.
 Pens should not be cleaned out until the animal is loaded. - 18.
-All receipts and disbursements will be handled by the clerks designated by the sale management. - 19.
-Any market animal sold in the Logan County 4-H/FFA Sale will be slaughtered. - 20.
+All receipts and disbursements will be handled by the clerks designated by the sale management.

+- 19. Any market animal sold in the Logan County 4-H/FFA Sale will be slaughtered. - 20.
 Any market animal sold at the Logan County 4-H/FFA sale may not be shown at the Colorado State Fair. - 21.
-Sale buyer pictures and receipt cards to distribute to their buyers will be available for pick up at the Logan County Extension Office, the first week of September. - 22.
+Sale buyer pictures and receipt cards to distribute to their buyers will be available for pick up at the Logan County Extension Office, August 26, 2022. - 22.
+Members who have not distributed pictures and returned buyer receipt cards and picked up sale checks by September 23, 2022 will forfeit the privilege to show at the 2023 Logan County Fair. - 23.
 Extra pictures must be paid for upon request.